ZijingMo/After_Graduation/DOM_Projects/Readme.md

-Three projects in this DOM_Projects directory: Task List, Loan Calculator and Number Guesser.
+Three projects in this DOM_Projects directory are Task List, Loan Calculator and Number Guesser.
+Programming language: JavaScript